www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/cooperation-and-symbiosis/2023-12-30-get-first-real-world-user.md

       Anytime a download is found an appropriate file safe dialog is offered and after that, the dedicated elements' content are deleted.
     * [x] Introduce GUI user config in distro and use this for JavaFX distro. -> That already did exist, but a better name was needed.
 The user config was renamed to local user config, in order to indicate that the user itself runs the software.
+## Ideas
+* [ ] Create web platform, where user can upload their data privately, in order to have one place to work on their problems on different user devices.